-In our experiments, we demonstrate that models pre-trained with synthetic data and fine-tuned on real data consistently improve over those trained on real data alone.
-Our \name{} model trained on multi-human body-part segmentation consistently improves over task-specific state-of-the-art models for both 3D semantic and instance segmentation.
-In summary, our contributions are as follows: \begin{itemize}[itemsep=1mm, parsep=1pt] \item \name{}, the first multi-human body-part segmentation model, that operates directly on real-world cluttered indoor 3D scenes. \item An approach for generating synthetic data of humans in 3D scenes and its use for synthesizing training data to improve 3D human segmentation. \item Manual annotation of 3D human instances on EgoBody \cite{egobody} for evaluating human segmentation tasks. \item Extensive analysis showing the benefit of training on synthetic data on multiple baselines and tasks, including its robustness against highly occluded humans. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[itemsep=1mm, parsep=1pt] \item \name{}, the first multi-human body-part segmentation model, that operates directly on real-world cluttered indoor 3D scenes. \item An approach for generating synthetic data of humans in 3D scenes and its use for synthesizing training data to improve 3D human segmentation. \item Manual annotation of 3D human instances on \mbox{EgoBody} \cite{egobody} to evaluate human segmentation tasks. \item Extensive analysis showing the benefits of {pre-training} on synthetic data on multiple baselines and tasks. \end{itemize}

-\cvprsection{Related work} \parag{Multi-human parsing (MHP).} The goal of MHP is to segment multiple human instances along with their body parts.
-While well explored in images \cite{cihp, mhpv2, parsing-rcnn, rprcnn, rep-parser, maskrcnn}, it received less attention in point clouds.
-Several approaches \cite{parsing-rcnn, rprcnn} are based on Mask R-CNN \cite{maskrcnn} which has been one of the most effective methods for 2D instance segmentation.
-More recently, Chen \etal \cite{rep-parser} proposed RepParser which differs from the prior work by its single-stage architecture.
-All these methods require color images and cannot operate on purely geometric information, such as point clouds, MHP and multi-human body-part segmentation in 3D are two very related tasks.
+\iccvsection{Related work} \parag{Multi-human parsing (MHP).} The goal of MHP is to segment multiple human instances along with their body parts.
+While well-explored in images \cite{cihp, mhpv2, parsing-rcnn, rprcnn, rep-parser, maskrcnn}, it received less attention in point clouds.
+Several approaches \cite{parsing-rcnn, rprcnn} are based on Mask R-CNN \cite{maskrcnn} which is one of the most effective methods for 2D instance segmentation.
+Yang \etal proposed RP~R-CNN \cite{rprcnn} which combines instance segmentation with semantics using a global semantics-enhanced feature pyramid network.
+While all of these methods require color images and cannot operate on purely geometric data such as point clouds, MHP and multi-human body-part segmentation in 3D are two very related tasks.
 As RP~R-CNN \cite{rprcnn} defines the state-of-the-art in MHP and is easily adaptable to our task, we consider RP~R-CNN as a natural choice for a strong baseline.

 \parag{Segmenting humans in depth scans.} Several methods have been proposed for detecting humans \cite{humanfast, humandetect} and segmenting humans or body parts in depth scans \cite{humandetect, depthmap, humanpart, shotton2011real}.
-However, these methods often assume a given foreground segmentation mask, are limited to a single or a few human instances, and cannot handle strong occlusions.
-Instead, we focus on segmenting humans and body parts in realistic environments where multiple people are interacting with each other under potentially strong occlusion and truncation.
+Unlike ours, these methods often assume a given human segmentation mask, are limited to a single or few humans, and cannot handle strong occlusions.
+Instead, we focus on segmenting humans and body parts in real 3D scenes with multiple interacting people under strong occlusions.